nathanin/segmentation/Readme.md

 ## Structure
 Big assumption (my use case): training data and masks are in two folders, named alike, and exist as individual images.
-Support for some more advanced data structures is probably plug-and-play.
+Support for some more advanced data structures or the TFRecords format.. forthcoming.
+For now, recommend to expand `ImageMaskDataSet` and `ImageDataSet` as necessary.
-But there is threading for the I/O and potential for on-the-fly augmentation, so that's still a plus.
+But there is threading for the I/O and potential for custom on-the-fly augmentation with tf, so that's still nice.

 As-is, one can implement a training / application pipeline as so: